2014 Euromaidan regional state administration occupations: 28 January

 Activists in Lviv announced they would partially vacate the RSA to allow local officials to work, but keep up barricades; infighting ensued between activists and members of Svoboda over control of the building, which remained occupied.
 Protesters occupying the RSA in Chernihiv agreed to withdraw from the building after deputies agreed to support the demands of the opposition; a statement was made by both opposition and ruling government politicians supporting the removal of the anti-protest laws and amnesty for Euromaidan activists and political prisoners.
 Thousands rallied and besieged the RSA in Uzhhorod, which was barricaded by police from the interior.
 Without taking the building, a People's Rada was democratically established by the Zakarpattia Regional Council, supporting the opposition.
 Khmenlytskyi was further barricaded by opposition members to defend it from police.

 More than 2,000 public sector employees in Dnipropetrovsk declared an indefinite rally was being held near the RSA in support of the government.
 Meanwhile, the RSA was surrounded in barbed wire, and windows and fences surrounding the perimeter were covered in grease to stop protesters from re-attempting to take the building.
 In Kherson, metal grilles were installed on the windows.
-Odessa fortified their RSA with concrete blocks so as to prevent any entry.
+Odesa fortified their RSA with concrete blocks so as to prevent any entry.
 On social networks, Party of Regions supporters attempted to spread mass hysteria in Mykolayiv by spreading false information of the city being under attack; only 60 supporters were found outside the RSA and no attempt to seize the building occurred.
 Sumy was barricaded by police and provincial and city council members were forced to convene elsewhere.